Female Voices - Short Film Fund

 Nick Sadler - First Flights CEO | Producer

-He is also an Executive Producer across all films produced through the First Flights Short Film Fund.
-Through his Short Film Fund, he has executive produced over 9 short films in 18 months, including award-winning ‘The Impatient Man’ and BFI shortlisted ‘An Irish Goodbye’
+He is also Executive Producer across all films produced through the First Flights Short Film Fund.
+Through his Short Film Fund he has executive produced over 18 short films in just two years, selected for over 100 festival awards, including award-winning ‘The Impatient Man’ and Oscar and BAFTA winning ‘An Irish Goodbye’

 Victoria Thomas